 - Arugula is an annual plant and has the best nutritional value 25 to 35 days after planting the refill.
 So, start using Arugula leaves before it ages and loses its signature flavour.

-- If Arugula is grow on warmer temperatures than 75°F (24°C), it leaves will gain more meaty texture and taste is even more bitter than usual.
+- If Arugula is grown at warmer temperatures than 24 °C / 75 °F, the plant tends to bolt - it will grow a flower stalk.
+The leaves will gain more meaty texture and taste is even more bitter than usual.
 Also, clean white spots may appear on the leaves (that reduces its visual appearance).
-If plants are grown at higher temperatures than recommended, they will run to seed (flower) and will not produce edible leaves
+If plants are grown at higher temperatures than recommended, they will run to seed (flower) and will not produce edible leaves.

 There are 2 ways to go about harvesting.